AWielguszewski/create-react-app-typescript/README.md

 ## Concept

 The project structure is created with separation of logic from view and code-splitting in mind.
-Ideally you keep your logic in the `Containers` and view in `Components` Typical structure for a `Container/Component` would be :
+Ideally you keep your logic in the `Containers` and view in `Components`.
+Typical structure for a `Container/Component` would be :
 ```
 Container/Component